-One of the implementation tools to carry out the purposes of this District is a Lot of Record requirement to group into larger "Lots of Record" those contiguous parcels and lots that were in the same ownership on February 20, 1990.
-This requirement is in addition to all "tract" grouping requirements of state statute and rule
+One of the implementation tools to carry out the purpose of this District is a Lot of Record requirement to group into larger "Lots of Record" those contiguous parcels and lots that were in the same ownership on February 20, 1990.
+This requirement is in addition to all "tract" grouping requirements of State Statute and Rule.